junxit/us-congress-bills-115/bill.md

     > - **(6)** the term military force does not include any person that—
     >   - **(A)** has been designated as a—
     >     - **(i)** foreign terrorist organization by the Secretary of State under section 219 of the Immigration and Nationality Act (8 U.S.C.
 1189); or
-    >     - **(ii)** Specially Designated Global Terrorist (as such term is defined in section 594.310 of the Code of Federal Regulations) by the Secretary of State or the Secretary of the Treasury; or
+    >     - **(ii)** specially designated global terrorist (as such term is defined in section 594.310 of title 31, Code of Federal Regulations) by the Secretary of State or the Secretary of the Treasury; or
     >   - **(B)** has been determined by the court to not be a “military force”.

-- **(b)** *Application* The amendments made by this section shall apply to any civil action pending on or commenced after the date of the enactment of this Act.
+- **(b)** *Applicability* The amendments made by this section shall apply to any civil action pending on or commenced after the date of the enactment of this Act.

 ## § 3.
 Satisfaction of judgments against terrorists